SIMOSE Art Museum: "The World’s Most Beautiful Museum" Hidden near Hiroshima

 The “kitchen” stands in the open in the middle of the restaurant, showcasing the hustle and bustle of a busy and utterly professional staff.
 Whether breakfast, lunch or dinner, the food is uniformly haute (with prices to match), and the service attentive and friendly.

-A few artful moments from our multi-course dining experience—each plate as thoughtfully composed as the architecture itself.
+A sequence of artful courses from SIMOSE’s multi-course dining experience—each plate composed with the same precision and restraint as the architecture itself.

 When we remarked on the singular quality of an upscale Japanese single malt, our waiter befriended us, gave us a tutorial on high-end Japanese distilled spirits, and arranged for the purchase of several carefully-packaged gins and single-malts to take home, where they serve as a wonderful reminder of our time at SIMOSE.

-If you think perhaps we’re waxing overly lyrical about SIMOSE’s many charms, don’t just take our word for it.
+If this sounds almost too extraordinary to believe about SIMOSE’s many charms, don’t just take our word for it.
 In the year it opened, 2023, a panel of qualified experts named the SIMOSE Art Museum the world’s most beautiful museum at the Prix Versailles, the French world architecture and design awards that highlight the finest contemporary achievements globally.
-The awards, established in 2015, are announced annually at the UNESCO headquarters in Paris, the museum category being only recently added ―just in time for SIMOSE to take center stage.

 SIMOSE isn't just a museum—it's an immersive aesthetic encounter.
 Whether you're drawn by architecture, design, culinary experiences, or contemporary art, a visit here invites you to slow down, look closely, and experience beauty in motion and stillness.
-As a Hiroshima day trip or an extended overnight stay, SIMOSE redefines what an art destination can be.
+As one of the most remarkable art museums near Hiroshima — or anywhere in Japan — SIMOSE redefines what an art destination can be.

 Planning Your Visit to SIMOSE Art Museum & Villas